koide3/direct_visual_lidar_calibration/docs/installation.md

 ## Install SuperGlue (Optional)

 !!!warning
     [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork.git) is not allowed to be used for commercial purposes.
-You must carefully check and follow its licensing conditions!!
+You must carefully check and follow its licensing conditions.

 ```bash
 pip3 install numpy opencv-python torch matplotlib